Boundary value problem and the Ehrhard inequality: Introduction

-for all smooth compactly supported functions $f,g$ and the Gaussian measure $d\mu$.
-In fact, in \cite{IV} inequality (\ref{weaker}) was obtained in more general setting where one can allow $H$ to have arbitrary number of variables and supremum in (\ref{weaker}) is taken over an affine subspace of $\mathbb{R}^{n}$.
-By slightly extending the class of test functions in (\ref{weaker}) (which can be done by using the methods in \cite{IV}) one can derive (\ref{ragaca}) from (\ref{weaker}) by using some subtle approximation arguments, the fact that $H$ is monotone in each variable and elaborating an argument used in Appendix of \cite{brascamp-lieb11}.
+for all smooth compactly supported functions $f,g$ with values in $I, J$ correspondingly and the Gaussian measure $d\mu$.
+In this case we need the assumption that $I, J$ contain the origin.

-In this paper we still prefer to directly work with (\ref{ragaca}).
-Our first immediate extension is that we have (\ref{ragaca}) with essential supremum and Borel measurable functions.
-Our second extension is that we obtain if and only if characterization, moreover we obtain the necessity part for almost arbitrary measures.
-Our approach to (\ref{ragaca}) sheds light to a question about {\em optimizers}, and it provides us with some quantitative version of (\ref{ragaca}) (see Lemma~\ref{lem-5} and Lemma~\ref{lem-7} which are interesting in itself), and it shows a link between two different type of PDEs considered in \cite{IV} (see PDE (1.3) and (1.5) in \cite{IV}).
+In the present paper we obtain a certain extension of (\ref{weaker}) by using different techniques.
+The first immediate extension is that we have (\ref{ragaca}) with essential supremum and Borel measurable functions\footnote{Since the proof of (\ref{weaker}) in \cite{IV} essentially uses intermediate value theorem for continuous functions $f,g$ to verify property (3.3) in \cite{IV}, it is unclear how to extend the argument of \cite{IV} to discontinuous functions.}.
+Our second extension is that we obtain if and only if characterization, moreover we obtain the necessity part for {\em almost arbitrary} probability measures $d\mu$.
+Our approach to (\ref{ragaca}) sheds light to a question about {\em optimizers}, and it provides us with some quantitative version of (\ref{ragaca}) (see Lemma~\ref{lem-5} and Lemma~\ref{lem-7}), and, more importantly, it shows a hidden link between two different type of PDEs considered in \cite{IV} (see PDE (1.3) and (1.5) in \cite{IV}).

-Our proof is completely different from the methods developed in \cite{IV}.
-In particular, we obtain the new proof of the Ehrhard inequality.
-The main idea of the current paper is based on two arguments: one of Brascamp--Lieb \cite{brascamp-lieb1} rewriting essential supremum as the limit of $L_{p}$ norms, and the other one is a subtle inequality which was studied and developed only recently in \cite{neeman1, ledoux1, IV, IV2}.

-In Section~\ref{degenerate} we give answers to the questions: what happens in Theorem~\ref{mth1} when $H_{x}$ and $H_{y}$ vanish in $\Omega$.
-It turns out that in this degenerate case the problem depends very much on the class of test functions $(f,g)$, namely, it matters whether $(f,g)$ are continuous or discontinuous functions.

-In Section~\ref{app} we illustrate various applications of the theorem.
-The first immediate application is the Ehrhard inequality.
-This corresponds to the function $H(x,y)=\Phi(a\Phi^{-1}(x)+b\Phi^{-1}(y))$ which does satisfy (\ref{numbers}) where $\Phi$ is the Gaussian distribution function.
-In Theorem~\ref{theorem2} and Corollary~\ref{last3} we find necessary conditions on the probability measures $d\mu$ which satisfy the functional version of the Ehrhard inequality in dimension one where the Gaussian distribution $\Phi$ is replaced by the distribution of $d\mu$, i.e., $\Phi(s)=\mu((-\infty,s])$.
-As a corollary (see Corollary~\ref{even-measure}) we show that in the class of even probability measures the Gaussian measure is the only one which satisfies the functional form of the Ehrhard inequality on the real line.